What is a "rate lock period"?

 Locking in your Interest Rate

-A rate "lock" or "commitment" is a lender's promise to set a certain interest rate and a certain number of points for you for a specified period during your application process.
-This keeps you from working through your entire application process and finding out at the end that your interest rate has gone up.
+A rate "lock" or "commitment" is a promise from the lender to freeze a certain interest rate and a certain number of points for you for a specified period while your application is processed.
+This saves you from getting through your whole application process and learning at the end that the interest rate has gone up.

-There are other ways to get a better rate, besides going with a shorter rate lock period.
-A larger down payment will give you a reduced interest rate, since you're starting out with more equity.
-You can pay points to improve your rate over the loan term, meaning you pay more initially.
-One strategy that makes financial sense for some is to pay points to improve the interest rate over the life of the loan.
-You'll pay more initially, but you will save money in the end.
+There are more ways to get a reduced rate, in addition to going with a shorter rate lock period.
+A larger down payment will get you a reduced interest rate, since you'll have a good deal of equity at the start.
+You might choose to pay points to lower your interest rate for the life of the loan, meaning you pay more initially.
+One strategy that is a good option for some is to pay points to bring the rate down over the term of the loan.
+You will pay more up front, but you'll save money in the long run.

-Not Your Average Lender can answer questions about rate lock periods and many others.
-Call us at 9722039033.
+Not Your Average Lender can answer questions about rate lock periods & many others.
+Call us: 9722039033.

 Get a New Loan Quote